 Preventing burns indoors

-- Teach your children to stay out of the kitchen when you’re cooking.
-Avoid leaving the kitchen unattended if you’re using pots and pans, toasters, sandwich presses, slow cookers and rice cookers.
+- Avoid leaving the kitchen unattended if you’re using pots and pans, kettles, toasters, sandwich presses, slow cookers, rice cookers and other appliances.

 - Keep children’s play areas away from your kitchen.